Associate ProfessorAnthony Ware

 ACADEMIC POSITIONS

-- Associate Professor of International and Community DevelopmentDeakin University, Geelong, Australia1 Jan 2020 - present
+- Associate Professor of International and Community DevelopmentDeakin University, Geelong, Australia1 Jan 2020 - 29 Feb 2024

 - Senior Lecturer in International and Community DevelopmentDeakin University, AUSTRALIA1 Jan 2015 - 31 Dec 2019